minzdeflaz/Sudoku/README.md

 You can find sudoku rules [here](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/).

-Press "Check" button to see your progress.
+Press "Check" button to see your progress.<br />
-Press "Solve" to get the solution.
+Press "Solve" to get the solution.<br />
-Each time you start the game, a completely new and random puzzle will be generated.
+Each time you start the game, a completely new and random puzzle will be generated.<br />

 # Future plans
 - [ ] Improve UI